Feature articles about Oxford University Press around the world

 27 March 2020

-Nicola is Head of Customer Insight and Management for the OUP Education division.
+At the time of writing, Nicola was Head of Customer Insight and Management for our Education division.

 What does your job involve?

 My team has three workstreams—customer insight, customer experience, and data management and marketing technology.
 It involves drilling down into often complex data, to gain insight on what customers want and value, and then define how we can make it happen.
 If someone within Education wants to reach a new customer base, they would come to us and we can help define the target audience and data sets, map the customer journey and desired outcomes, and advise on best practice for implementation.

 How has it changed with the arrival of coronavirus?

 Everything has been moving so quickly.
 Our customer base has changed location so rapidly that we are now supporting teachers no longer based in the classroom, some of whom may be switching to online learning for the first time, as well as fielding questions from parents looking for additional online resources.
 We have to make sure that their needs are being met and that the systems still run as they should.
 That has taken a great deal of flexibility.
 Where once we might be organizing one support webinar, now it may be five.
 We are a digital and agile team though, so we are keeping up.

 How long have you been with OUP and what does it mean to you?